Rates of Convergence to Stationarity for Reflected Brownian Motion: Notation, Assumptions and Main Result

 \section{Notation, Assumptions and Main Result}

-We start this section by explaining the motivation and definition of RBM and the assumptions that we shall impose throughout the paper.
-We concentrate on the case where $d\geq 2$, and the case in which $d=1$ is standard.
+We start this section by introducing the notation, and then we explain the motivation and definition of RBM and the assumptions that we shall impose throughout the paper.
+We concentrate on the case where $d\geq2$, and the case in which $d=1$ is standard.